Village Information

 Understanding Local Councils: Village, City, and County Councils

 Local government in England is organised into different layers, each with specific responsibilities to serve residents.
-Here’s a breakdown of the roles and services provided by village councils, city councils, and county councils:
+Here’s a breakdown of the roles and services provided by village, city, and county councils:

 Village or Parish Councils